|This guide explain how to turn pulses meters into a valid output format using an Arduino board.

 Modifying your electrical installation need to be done by a qualified person.
 I am not joking on that, it involve high-voltage that can cause serious damage for you or to your house !

-For the water meter, i had use a sensible and expensive (cough) reed-switch buyed to my water distribution provider.
+For the water meter, i use a sensible and expensive (cough) reed-switch buyed to my water distribution provider.

 Poolmeters is given as example, it is not part of meterN project.

 Since each installation is different, i sadly can't make a portable application so, you have to build it by yourself.
-But don't be afraid, here's some theory ;) I still use my installation as exemple.
+But don't be afraid, here's some theory ;)

 The Arduino board must be dedicated to counting.
 The Leonardo have 4 hardware interrupts, it is strongly advisable to use interrupts for fast pulses meters rather than digital inputs as it make sure it detect the pulses rather than doing something else.
-(You may also use the register method, i know i should dig that)

 When the interrupt detect a pulse, it stop the current code to do something more important: counting!
 Each interrupt have also priority, the lower the interrupt number, the higher the priority.